JhennerTigreros/curve_behavior/README.md

 Twitter
 -----

-To get real time data to use to sentiment analisys and make and average of the population mood I use Twitter API to search tweet related to COVID19 issue in Colombia, using the lookup tweet endpoint and filtered stream feature.
+To get real time data to use to sentiment analisys and make and average of the population mood I used Twitter API to search tweet related to COVID19 issue in Colombia, using the lookup tweet endpoint and filtered stream feature.
 To use Twitter API follow [the guide](https://developer.twitter.com/en/docs/twitter-api/getting-started/guide)

 Resources
 =================